perscamden/asylum_diary/README.md

 The main diary entries are in the en/ (older) and the UK/ (more recent) folders.

-It is not reader friendly as it was meant to be a record only.
+It is not reader friendly as it was meant to be a record only, and an incomplete one.
 Maybe it is easier to read the newer entries first because they are more explicit.

 I am a nobody, and this happens to me, it means it can happen to pretty much everyone.